Temis04/Sakura-Kohi/README.md

 npm run start   # serve the production build
 ```

-## AI tool usage
+## My contribution vs. AI usage

-This project was built with Claude (Anthropic) as part of the workflow:

-- **Design direction & tokens** — Claude proposed the overall concept (a
+I want to be upfront about how this was actually built, since the brief asks
+for that directly:

+**What I did:**
+- Set the initial brand direction and supplied reference images for the
-  kintsugi/sakura-themed Tokyo café), the color palette, font pairing, and the
+  wordmark logo style, the colour palette, and the founding concept
-  "gold seam" as a single recurring signature element, rather than defaulting
-  to a generic dark-mode template.
+- Made every real creative decision: the final slogan ("A quiet cup, poured
+  well."), which colour direction to use, which UK cities to feature, and the
+  call to drop the Tokyo origin story in favour of a fully UK-based one
+- Reviewed the site screen-by-screen at each stage and caught real issues —
+  including a layout bug where the homepage's featured-drinks grid only had
+  2 of 3 cards filled, and a text-contrast issue that needed fixing for
+  accessibility
+- Handled the entire Git/GitHub setup and deployment myself, including
+  debugging a nested-folder issue in the repo structure
+- Read and understood every section of the site well enough to explain the
+  reasoning behind it (e.g. the kintsugi naming logic) rather than just
+  shipping whatever was generated

+**What Claude did:**
-- **Scaffolding** — Claude generated the Next.js App Router structure, Tailwind
-  config, and all component/page files (nav, footer, cart context,
+- Scaffolded the Next.js App Router structure, Tailwind config, and all
-  customisation panel, product cards, logo mark) in one pass.
+  component/page files in an initial pass
+- Implemented the customisation panel, cart logic, and the wordmark/seam
+  divider components based on my direction
-- **Copywriting** — all menu items, descriptions, location details, and the
+- Drafted menu copy, location details, and About page copy, which I then
-  "About" story copy were drafted by Claude to fit the brand voice, then
-  reviewed for tone and trimmed for concision.
+  reviewed and had revised where the tone or content needed changing
-- **Debugging** — Claude ran `npm install` and `npm run build` locally inside
+- Ran `npm install` and `npm run build` locally in its own sandbox to catch
-  its own sandboxed environment to catch TypeScript and build errors before
+  TypeScript and build errors before handoff
-  handoff.
-- **Logo** — the kintsugi seal mark (`components/Logo.tsx`) was designed by
-  Claude as inline SVG: a circular seal with a five-petal sakura crack traced
-  in gold, echoing the kintsugi concept directly in the mark itself.

-Everything was reviewed and adjusted by hand afterwards — no code was accepted
+Everything in the final repo was reviewed and adjusted by hand — no code was
-without reading it first.
+accepted without reading it first, and every design decision above was mine,
+not a default the AI picked on its own.